Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major

 The periods analysed for these two ARs are presented in Table~\ref{tab:datasets}, and the number of flares detected in each GOES class for both ARs during the observation periods is shown in Table~\ref{tab:flare classes}.

-We applied the BADPIT method, as described in Section~\ref{methodo}, to the two active regions, and the results are shown in Figure~\ref{fig:timeserie}, where the distribution of detected brightenings is presented for six consecutive 4-hour intervals.
+We apply the BADPIT method, as described in Section~\ref{methodo}, to the two active regions, and the results are shown in Figure~\ref{fig:timeserie}, where the distribution of detected brightenings is presented for four consecutive 6-hour intervals.
 In Figure~\ref{fig:timeserie} masks, the AR is indicated in grey and the PIA in white.
-The orange pixels represent brightenings detected using the 3-$\sigma$ threshold method, while those detected with the power-law threshold method appear in red.
+The orange pixels represent brightenings detected using the 3-$\sigma$ threshold method, while those detected with the power law threshold method appear in red.

 The next step is to evaluate how the two threshold levels function as diagnostic tools for identifying active regions capable of producing large flares.
-The evolution of the number of detected brightenings, analysed using both the 3-$\sigma$ and power-law threshold methods, is presented for the two ARs in Figure~\ref{fig:nb_timeserie}.
+The evolution of the number of detected brightenings, analysed using both the 3-$\sigma$ and power law threshold methods, is presented for the two ARs in Figure~\ref{fig:nb_timeserie}.